algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/user-manual/UserManual-Admin.md

 ### Audience

-This user manual is intended for all users, regardless of technical skills or computer experience.
-The website is designed to be user-friendly, featuring a simple interface tailored for Intermarché employees.
-Its purpose is to help users understand how the solution works, how to present it to customers, and how to use the admin panel for managing products.
+This user manual is aimed at Intermarché employees, regardless of their technical skills or computer experience.
+The website is designed to be intuitive and user-friendly, with a simple interface tailored for customer use.
+This manual helps employees guide users through the website and also provides instructions on how to use the administration panel for product management.

 ### Scope

 This document explains how to access, navigate, and use Cheerish, covering all features accessible to users.

-Cheerish primarily promotes traditional cheeses, wines, and recipes, especially aimed at foreign visitors seeking local food experiences.
+Cheerish primarily promotes traditional cheeses, wines, and meals, especially aimed at foreign visitors seeking local food experiences.

 ### Prerequisites